ranton256/classifying_concord/classifying_condord.md

 ## The Evolution of Machine Learning Classification

 Text classification has developed substantially over the years.
-Early methods in the 1960s relied on hand-crafted rules, then statistical techniques took over.
-Advanced neural networks joined simpler statistical models in the following years, notably recurrent neural networks.
+Early methods in the 1960s relied on hand-crafted rules, for example Rocchio (1971), then statistical techniques took over.
+Advanced neural networks joined simpler statistical models in the following years, notably recurrent neural networks (Sebastiani, 2002).
 More recently, transformer-based models have gained prominence in this and most other natural language processing (NLP) use cases from 2018 onward.

 1. **Rule-based systems** (1960s-1980s):  Manually crafted rules and decision trees.
 2. **Statistical methods** (1990s-2000s): Naïve Bayes, Support Vector Machines, and Logistic Regression
-3. **Neural network approaches** (2010s): Recurrent neural networks (RNNs) and convolutional neural networks (CNNs)
+3. **Neural network approaches** (2010s): Recurrent neural networks (RNNs) including LSTMs (Hochreiter & Schmidhuber, 1997) and convolutional neural networks (CNNs) (LeCun et al. 1998).
 4. **Transformer models** (2018-present): BERT,  GPT, and their derivatives following the original "Attention is All You Need" paper on transformers Vaswani, A. et al., 2017).

 Each era brought improvements to accuracy and capability.
-The field also expanded from simple categorization to include other use cases like sentiment analysis, authorship attribution, and stylometry—the quantitative study of writing style.
+The field also expanded from simple categorization to include other use cases like sentiment analysis, authorship attribution (Stamatatos, 2009), and stylometry—the quantitative study of writing style (Burrows, 2002).

 In our Concord project, we compare methods across this range, from traditional TF-IDF based classification to transformer-based models.